Jelte Pal

 Jelte Pal (born 16 October 2002) is a Dutch footballer who plays as a forward for Willem II.

 Career

-Pal is a youth product of BSC Roosendaal and -RBC, before moving to the youth academy of Willem II in 2019.
+Pal was a youth product of BSC Roosendaal and -RBC, before moving to the youth academy of Willem II in 2019.
 He made his professional debut with Willem II in a 4–2 Eredivisie loss to PSV on 1 May 2022, coming on as a late sub in the 87th minute.

 Personal life

-Pal was born in the Netherlands to an Indonesian father and Dutch mother.
+Pal was born in the Netherlands to an Indonesian father and a Dutch mother.